Skip to main content

 State Tracker

-Tracks state transitions - for example, the connection state of a peripheral device or enabled state of a device function.
+For example, we can use State Trackers to track the connection state of a peripheral device, or enabled state of a device function.

 enum class ConnectionState {